 Relishing in the tender complexities of ‘shrooms’ or ‘magic’ mushrooms should first be met by conscious mental and physical preparation, which is why we’re so glad to see you here, conducting your diligent research.
-In this article you’ll learn about healthy psilocybin dosing frequency, both in terms of microdosing regimens and for more sparse, large-dose experiences.
+In this article, you’ll learn about healthy psilocybin dosing frequency, both in terms of microdosing regimens and for more sparse, large-dose experiences.

 Though a “large dose” can have very different meanings from one person to the next, a minimum therapeutic psilocybin dose is typically 3.5 grams.
 At this measure, individuals typically experience comparable sensations of distorted visuals, minor synesthesia, and a warped sense of time.

 Psychedelic mushrooms can technically be taken by a healthy individual on a daily basis, without causing any readily apparent hazards to your physical health.
 Should large doses of psilocybin be taken every day for prolonged periods of time?
 Almost definitely, no.

 Generally, clinical studies have designated 3-4 week intervals between trips, to be an appropriate frequency.
 Though it should be made clear that these clinical trials do not expose subjects to this regimen, indefinitely.
 Meaning, dosing with psilocybin mushrooms every few weeks for years on end, isn’t recommended.

 In fact, the tolerance-building effects of psilocybin mushrooms make it almost impossible to experience consistent high levels of perceptual diversities.
 Taking psilocybin daily would perpetually require you to consume triple the amount of your last dose in order to witness steady levels of hallucinations.

 If we’re addressing this question from a psychological point of view, constant exposure to these drastically altered states of mind could overload your brain with too much change, too quickly, and may result in sustained feelings of dissociation that are extremely unpleasant, to say the least.

-Processing such a substantial inner event cannot happen overnight.
-For some it could be weeks or several months and some people even find themselves digesting parts of their trip for years after it’s happening.
+For some, the wait could be weeks or several months and some people even find themselves digesting parts of their trip for years after it’s happening.
 Rushing the process of integration could negate the benefits of these medicines by blurring the lines of mental order and stability.

 In most cases, it can be difficult to conceptualize the meaning of an abstract apparition while still in the haze of a psychedelic trip.
 Allowing your mind ample time to discern the significance of a trip’s nuances is extremely valuable for preserving the integrity of your conscious decision-making skills.

 Fostering transcendental healing in an emotionally sustainable way can only occur through our patient awareness, which in itself, is a practice of surrender and attachment to our highest good.
 Becoming acquainted with that which is below our corporeal surface shouldn’t always require diving headfirst into the torment waters of our minds.

 Sometimes, a bird’s eye view will help us locate unconscious vices with much clearer direction.
-This is all to say, psychedelic medicines should be used as a tool, not a crutch.
+This is all to say that psychedelic medicines should be used as a tool, not a crutch.

 So the general rule of thumb, give yourself at least 3-4 weeks in between psychedelic trips to ensure the best rehabilitative results.
 After all, our goal is to become the change we seek without having to rely on an external substance—even if it’s naturally occurring.